MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/New-WebBinding.md

 ```

 ### -SslFlags
-Indicates what type of certificate and/or certificate storage the new website supports.
+Indicates what type of certificate and certificate storage the new website supports.
-Only the following values are valid: 0 (Regular certificate in Windows certificate storage), 1 (SNI certificate), 2 (central certificate store), or 3 (SNI certificate in central certificate store).
+The acceptable values for this parameter are:

+- 0: Regular certificate in Windows certificate storage.
+- 1: SNI certificate.
+- 2: Central certificate store.
+- 3: SNI certificate in central certificate store.

 ```yaml
 Type: Int32